alkabharti/Low-Level-Design/Design Patterns.md

 In core java, there are mainly three types of design patterns, which are further divided into their sub-parts:

 ### 1.Creational Design Pattern
+Creational design patterns are concerned with the way of creating objects.
+These design patterns are used when a decision must be made at the time of instantiation of a class (i.e. creating an object of a class).

 - Factory Pattern
 - Abstract Factory Pattern
 - Singleton Pattern